-Robots’ texture mapped with video of nature/machine culture.
+Robots’ textures are mapped with videos of nature/machine culture.
 The sonic environment is realized by natural and machine sounds meeting algorithmic processing.
 Cellular automaton controlling actual video and sonic elements as the work evolves in real-time.

 Each work has a unique projection that reveals and abstracts the weather into the body language of the form.
-Clouds, ocean, and forest in different states of change create texture and behavior and have an effect on the form.
+Clouds, oceans, and forests in different states of change create texture and behavior and affect the the form.

-At times the works will be peaceful, responding to undulating ocean data in the vicinity of the exhibition and at other semi-chaotic weather data.
+At times the works will be peaceful, responding to undulating ocean data in the vicinity of the exhibition and other semi-chaotic weather data.

-The sonic and sound environment will also be generative and related to the turbulence of global weather using granular synthesis to take existing weather-related sounds and transforming them into sonic landscapes.
+The sonic and sound environment will also be generative and related to the turbulence of global weather using granular synthesis to take existing weather-related sounds and transform them into sonic landscapes.

-As a chaotic system, the atmosphere can have small changes to one part of the system grow to have large effects on the overall system.
-This makes predicting weather more than a few days in advance difficult, though forecasters are extending this limit through the scientific study of weather, meteorology.
-It is theoretically impossible to make useful day-to-day predictions more than about two weeks ahead, imposing an upper limit to potential for improved prediction skill.
+As a chaotic system, the atmosphere can have minor changes to one part of the system and grow to have significant effects on the overall system.
+This makes predicting the weather more than a few days in advance difficult, though forecasters are extending this limit through the scientific study of climate and meteorology.
+It is theoretically impossible to make useful day-to-day predictions more than two weeks ahead, imposing an upper limit on the potential for improved prediction skills.

 Shaping the planet Earth

 As the weather is a fundamental process that shapes the Earth, breaking down rocks and soils into fragments and their constituent substances.
-During precipitation, the droplets absorb and dissolve carbon dioxide from surrounding air.
+During precipitation, the droplets absorb and dissolve carbon dioxide from the surrounding air.
 As the rainwater is slightly acidic, this aids the erosive properties of water.
-The released sediment and chemicals then take part in chemical reactions that affect the surface further (such as acid rain), and sodium and chloride ions (salt) deposited in the seas/oceans.
+The released sediment and chemicals then take part in chemical reactions that affect the surface further (such as acid rain), and sodium and chloride ions (salt) are deposited in the seas/oceans.
 The sediment reform in time and by geological forces into other rocks and soils.
-In this way, weather plays a major role in the erosion of the surface of the planet and reworking of the earth.
+In this way, weather plays a significant role in the erosion of the surface of the planet and the reworking of the earth.

-A University of Queensland microbiologist is part of an international team that has identified a bacterial gene that may affect climate and weather.
+A University of Queensland microbiologist is part of an international team identifying a bacterial gene that may affect climate and weather.